Image-Pretrained Vision Transformers for Real-Time Traffic Anomaly Detection

 | Unknown | −12.8 | Ambiguous scenarios requiring temporal context |

-The pattern is clear: categories where the anomaly is spatially evident (e.g., a stationary obstacle, a stopped vehicle) have small gaps (−4.5 to −8.9pp).
-Categories requiring temporal reasoning (e.g., predicting a pedestrian’s trajectory, understanding lane-departure dynamics) show large gaps (−12.8 to −16.4pp).
+Categories where the anomaly is spatially evident (a stationary obstacle, a stopped vehicle) have small gaps of −4.5 to −8.9pp.
+Categories requiring temporal reasoning (predicting a pedestrian’s trajectory, lane-departure dynamics) show larger gaps of −12.8 to −16.4pp.

 Attention Visualization

 Below are visualizations grouped by gap severity.
-Even for the hardest categories, the model attends to the correct regions — the failure is in temporal dynamics, not spatial attention.
+Even for the hardest categories, the model attends to the correct regions, but the bottleneck is temporal dynamics, not spatial attention.

 Small gap (−4.5 to −8.9pp)